Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-mouse-tracking-eyes.md

 }
 ```

-You can see it's way smaller, and we position it in the top center to start with.
+You can see it's way smaller, and we position it in the top center.

 ## JavaScript Eyes Follow Mouse

-To make the eyes follow the mouse, we will calculate the mouse offset from the eye, next we will add a rotate on the eye div.
+To make the eyes follow the mouse, we will calculate the mouse offset from the eye.
+Next, we will add a rotation on the eye div.
-Since we are using a round div, it will rotate around its own axis, making it appear to follow your mouse!
+Since we are using a round div, it will rotate around its axis, making it appear to follow your mouse!

-First we need to detect the mouse moving
+First, we need to detect the mouse moving.

 ```js
 const container = document.querySelector('.container');